PeterUpfold/ShutdownBuddy/README.md

 ## Configuration

-Configuration of the timeouts, etc. will use the Windows registry.
+Configuration will use the Windows registry.

-    HKLM\SOFTWARE\ShutdownBuddy
+    HKLM\SOFTWARE\upfold.org.uk\ShutdownBuddy

+Possible config options in this registry key:

+`DebugLog` -- DWORD.
+Set to `1` to log activity to a temporary file in `C:\WINDOWS\TEMP\Sdb*.tmp`

+`EvaluationIntervalSeconds` -- DWORD.
+How frequently, in seconds, to evaluate for interactive sessions.

+`ShutdownAfterIdleForSeconds` -- DWORD.
+How many seconds of idle computer (i.e. no interactive sessions) before issuing a shutdown.
+This is periodically evaluated as above.